MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 	- Tai Zecirevic

+19. In the prior task, you added the **Manufacturing** group in the on-premises Active Directory, and you assigned three users to the group.
+You now want to verify the members of the **Manufacturing** group were synchronized when the group was added in Microsoft 365 during the synchronization process, <br/>

-19. To verify the membership of the **Manufacturing** group, scroll back up to the list of groups, highlight the object ID for the **Manufacturing** group and then press **Ctrl+C** to copy the ID to the clipboard. <br/>
+	To do so, you must first scroll back up to the list of groups, highlight the object ID for the **Manufacturing** group and then press **Ctrl+C** to copy the ID to the clipboard. <br/>

 	Then hit the UP arrow on your keyboard to automatically type the prior command, which contains the object ID of the Research group that you pasted in during the prior step:  <br/>

 		Get-MgGroupMember -GroupId 'the object ID of the Research group' -All | ForEach {Get-MgUser -UserId $_.Id}    <br/>

-	**Important:** You must then need replace the object ID of the Research group with the object ID of the Manufacturing group.
+	**Important:** You must then replace the object ID of the Research group with the object ID of the Manufacturing group before running this command.
 To do so, use the left arrow on your keyboard to move your cursor to the start of the object ID, then highlight the object ID of the Research group and hit **Ctrl+V**.
 This will replace the ID of the Research group by pasting in the object ID of the **Manufacturing** group.
 Then press Enter to run the command.
 Doing so will display the members of the **Manufacturing** group. <br/>

 	In the **Manufacturing** group, you earlier added the following members to the group in the on-premises Active Directory.
 You should now see each of these group members in this Microsoft 365 group following synchronization: